griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

   **Speedup suggestion**: Reduce the value of this parameter.

-:large:`My pVAC-Seq output file does not contain entries for all of the alleles I chose.
+:large:`My pVACseq output file does not contain entries for all of the alleles I chose.
 Why is that?`

-There could be a few reasons why the pVAC-Seq output does not contain predictions for alleles:
+There could be a few reasons why the pVACseq output does not contain predictions for alleles:

 - The alleles you picked might've not been compatible with the prediction algorithm and/or epitope lengths chosen.
 In that case no calls for that allele would've been made and a status message would've printed to the screen.